 Before the hiring manager or recruiter looks at your CV, an automated system called an Applicant Tracking System (ATS) will score it.
 The ATS is simply checking to see whether your CV contains certain keywords.

-For example, if a job description repeatedly states they are looking for someone with internal sales experience, you can be sure the ATS will be looking for the keyword “internal sales experience.”
+For example, if a job description repeatedly states they are looking for someone with internal sales experience, you can be sure the ATS will be searching for the keyword “internal sales experience.”

 Having said that, keep your skills section to your top five to ten skills.
-Listing more than that is a red flag for employers, as is listing any fewer.
+Listing more than that is a warning sign for employers, as is listing any fewer.
 Around six to eight skills is a good number to aim for.

 Common CV skills for account executives